ishtiaque-ahammad/OpenGenome/README.md

 OpenGenome takes in raw sequencing data (paired end) in .fastq format.
 ## Output
 Once OpenGenome is finished running, the output files will be available in the OpenGenome_Output folder.
+# License
+This project is licensed under the GPLv3 License.